aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLAM via C++ or Online App" h2="PPS  to XLAM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLAM?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+XLAM is an Excel Open XML Macro-Enabled Add-In file format used to store macros, user-defined functions, and other programming code.
+Converting PPS to XLAM allows users to access the content of the presentation in a spreadsheet format.

+<h2>How Aspose.Total Helps for PPS to XLAM Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPS to XLAM.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to XLAM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLAM.
+The process of converting PPS to XLAM involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export PPS to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLAM.
+This process is simple and efficient, and can be completed within a few lines of code.

+Aspose.Total for C++ also offers a wide range of features that can be used to manipulate and convert various file formats.
+It supports a wide range of file formats, including Microsoft Office, OpenOffice, PDF, HTML, and many more.
+It also offers a range of features such as document comparison, document protection, and document conversion.

+In conclusion, Aspose.Total for C++ is an ideal solution for converting PPS to XLAM within C++ applications.
+It offers a simple and efficient process for converting PPS to XLAM, and also provides a wide range of features for manipulating and converting various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}